 Managing Data @Melbourne

-Managing Data @Melbourne is the University's research data management general practice resource and training program.
-It consists of six short modules, which outline the fundamental practices of good data management.
+Managing Data @Melbourne consists of six short modules, which outline the fundamental practices of good data management.
 Develop the skills you need to draft your research data management plan.

-To help you create a data management plan (DMP) we have an online tool DMP Melbourne which provides guidance and support for DMPs.
+To help you create a data management plan (DMP) we have an online tool, Melbourne Data Planner which provides guidance and support for DMPs.
 You will learn how to use this tool as part of Managing Data @Melbourne.

 Background